 APA Style Citation

 Tobin, Declan.
 (2018).
-How hot is the inside of the Earth?
-How do we know its temperature?.
+Earth's Core Facts for Kids.
 Easy Science for Kids.
 Retrieved from http://easyscienceforkids.com/earths-core/

 Sponsored Links :